ar27111994/Aesthetic-Palettes/README.md

 ## 🧩 Key Components

+- **Fullscreen Palette Display**: Immersive view for examining and comparing colors with keyboard navigation and accessibility features
 - **Palette Generator**: Core functionality for creating and manipulating color palettes
 - **Color Manipulation Tools**: Utilities for adjusting and analyzing colors
 - **User Dashboard**: Interface for managing saved palettes and collections